Stoeckel Hall, 203.432.2986

 M.A. (en route to the Ph.D.)
 Students enrolled in the Ph.D. program qualify for the M.A. degree upon the successful completion of seven courses, at least six of which are seminars given in the department, along with the passing of the style and repertory examination and an examination in one foreign language.
 Of the six departmental seminars, at least two grades must be Honors; the remaining five grades must average High Pass.

 Terminal Master’s Degree Program The department offers admission to a small number of students in a terminal M.A. program.
+Applicants must submit scores from the GRE General Test.
 Candidates must pass seven term courses achieving an average of High Pass and at least one Honors, complete a special project, and pass an examination in one foreign language.

 MUSI 812a or b, Directed Studies: Ethnomusicology Staff